dataxpress/UICountingLabel/README.md

 Then, call

-    [myLabel setValue:(int)value withCountingMethod:(UILabelCountingMethod)countingMethod andDuration:(NSTimeInterval)duration];
+    [myLabel setValue:100];

-Note that you can also leave out the duration and the counting method.
-The defaults are UILabelCountingMethodEaseInOut for the mode and 2.0 seconds for the duration.
+You can also specify the counting method and the duration.
+The defaults are `UILabelCountingMethodEaseInOut` for the mode and 2.0 seconds for the duration.

+    [myLabel setValue:500 withCountingMethod:UILabelCountingMethodLinear];
+    [myLabel setValue:350 withCountingMethod:UILabelCountingMethodEaseIn andDuration:4.0];

+The full signature is:

+    [myLabel     setValue:(int)value
+       withCountingMethod:(UILabelCountingMethod)countingMethod
+              andDuration:(NSTimeInterval)duration];

 ## Modes #####
 There are currently four modes of counting.